 Will I be separated from my baby if I have COVID-19?

-Parents who are COVID-19 positive and coping well with their symptoms should NOT be separated from their baby after birth.
-[6].
+Parents who are COVID-19 positive and coping well with their symptoms should NOT be separated from their baby after giving birth [6].
 Early on in the pandemic, experts had recommended separating babies from infected parents.
 In light of more information, that guidance has changed.
 Parents and babies should stay together according to groups including the American Academy of Pediatrics (AAP), ACOG, CDC and WHO.

 If you have concerns about your particular situation, please bring them up with your healthcare provider, and make sure you fully understand all the risks and benefits.